vidister/gimp-web/content/news/2017-04-19_Schumaml-interview-WilberWeek2017.md

 *This is the second of a series of interviews of various people surrounding GIMP development and community.
 See also the [interview of Mitch, GIMP maintainer](https://www.gimp.org/news/2017/03/01/an-interview-with-michael-natterer-gimp-maintainer/)*

 GIMP is not only made by hard-core developers.
 The team also encourages less technical-inclined contributors.
-Michael Schumacher, *aka* Schumaml, is a good example of such a core contributor, as he had a very important impact over more than 10 years.
+Michael Schumacher, *aka* Schumaml, is a good example of such a core contributor, as he has had a very important impact for over more than 10 years.
 Mostly known as the project administrator, nowadays he takes care of everything but coding: administrative tasks, management…

 Furthermore Schumaml was recently named the maintainer of the 2.8 branch, the stable version of GIMP which only receives bugfixes, showing that it does not require a technically-focused mind to occupy important roles successfully.